damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 ## Merge Request Approvers (EE only)

-If you want to make absolutely sure that a merge request is checked by multiple people, you can now set merge request approvers for each merge request in a project.
+If you want to make sure that merge requests on your favorite project are approved by more than one person you can now configure a minimum number of Merge Request approvals for it.

 You simply set the amount of approvals that a merge request needs before allowing it to be merged and GitLab will restrict anyone from merging until the set amount